 In June 2008 I was diagnosed with Celiac Disease and with that came changes in the way that I eat and live my life.
 It hasn’t been the easiest of changes but its been a good challenge for me.

-With having to be creative with my cooking (hence the name), I thought I would start this blog to share with you recipes that I have adapted to become gluten-free.
-(Like I needed another excuse to cook).
+With having to be creative with my cooking (hence the name), I started Creative Cooking Gluten Free to share recipes that I have adapted to become gluten-free, (like I needed another excuse to cook).
 Here at Creative Cooking Gluten Free you will find many recipes that have been reformulated to be gluten-free (and mostly onion free) and many recipes that I have developed over the years.
-I think a huge part of the gluten-free lifestyle is being able to adapt to the changes and not give up your favorite gluten filled recipes, so why not start with taking those recipes that I loved and creatively making them gluten-free.
+I think a huge part of the gluten-free lifestyle is being able to adapt to the changes and not give up your favorite gluten filled recipes.
+That is why I started by reformulation of recipes that I loved and creatively making them gluten-free.

-Not only have I had to change my diet but Bryan has also had to change his diet also.
+Not only have I had to change my diet but Bryan has also had to change his as well.
 Thankfully he is a really good sport about it and trying all my different creations.
-I told him that I wont be making two meals each night, so either he had to learn to cook for himself or eat my gluten-free creations.
+I told him that I will not make two meals each night, so either he had to learn to cook for himself or eat my gluten-free creations.
 He chose to eat what I made.
 Don’t get me wrong, we’ll be having some gluten containing items in our house for him, it’s not like he can never have it again, but I just won’t be making any of it.
 He is extremely careful (sometimes even more than myself) about cross contamination.
+I know and understand that many people find the a split kitchen controversial, but I don’t think it is necessary to deprive him of food that he can eat.
+To take precautions, gluten-free items are labeled as such (peanut butter, etc.), everything is washed and sanitized very well, and we just stay on top of things.

-I am not the only one with food allergies either, Bryan has a few also.
+I am not the only one with a special diet, Bryan has a few food allergies and intolerances that he needs to watch out for.
 His include an Onion allergy, Oral Allergy Syndrome and is Lactose Intolerant.
 So in addition to gluten-free recipes you will also find that many of them are also onion free and instead of using milk, we use soy milk or rice milk (except for a few recipes like whipped cream).
 Here is a little guide to some of the food allergy acronyms you will find on the site : GF = Gluten Free, OF = Onion Free, DF = Dairy Free, NF = Nut Free, SF = Soy Free, EF = Egg Free

 I’ve been experimenting with different recipes, flours etc. and have had some very interesting out comes…those of which have not made it to the this blog but instead the trash.
 Its been fun and that’s all that matters to me.

-I’ve also started to grow my culinary library a bit more.
-A mix of gluten-free cookbooks along with “regular” cookbooks and books on techniques.
+Over the years my culinary library and skills have grown and I hope that they will continue to grow over the years to come.
+A mix of gluten-free cookbooks along with “regular” cookbooks and books on techniques currently reside in my library.
+I truly believe it is important to be able to adapt and reformulate every day recipes to meet your dietary restrictions.
 You can view my “wish list” cookbooks at the link on the bottom of this page.
 It is an ever-growing list, but might also be useful to you as you grow your culinary library.

 Keep checking back for new recipes and resources for gluten-free living.